WHOIGit/ifcb_classifier/README.md

 Epoch Parameters:
   --emax MAX            Maximum number of training epochs.
 Default is 60 --emin MIN            Minimum number of training epochs.
 Default is 10 --estop STOP          Early Stopping: Number of epochs following a best-epoch after-which to stop training.
                         Set STOP=0 to disable.
 Default is 10

 Augmentation Options:
   Data Augmentation is a technique by which training results may improved by simulating novel input

   --flip {x,y,xy,x+V,y+V,xy+V}
-                        Training images have 50% chance of being flipped along the designated axis: (x) vertically, (y) horizontally, (xy) either/both.
+                        Training images have 50% chance of being flipped along the designated axis:
+                        (x) vertically, (y) horizontally, (xy) either/both.
                         May optionally specify "+V" to include Validation dataset

 Output Options:
   --outdir OUTDIR       Default is "training-output/{TRAINING_ID}" --model-id ID         Default is "{date}__{TRAINING_ID}" --epochs-log ELOG     Specify a csv filename.
 Includes epoch, loss, validation loss, and f1 scores.
 Default is epochs.csv --args-log ALOG       Specify a yaml filename.
 Includes all user-specified and default training parameters.
+Default is hparams.yml
   --results FNAME [SERIES ...]
                         FNAME: Specify a validation-results filename or pattern.
 Valid patterns are: "{epoch}".
                                Accepts .json .h5 and .mat file formats.
 Default is "results.json".